 What to Bring When Fishing with Kids

-- Fishing License: To fish in the state of Illinois, you need to obtain a state fishing license.
-Illinois resident fishing license cost is $15 and can be obtained online through the Illinois Department of Natural Resources.
+- Fishing License: You need to obtain a state fishing license for anyone 16 or older.
+The Illinois resident fishing license cost is $15 and can be obtained online through the Illinois Department of Natural Resources.

 - Fishing Pole: Child-sized poles are typically inexpensive.
 You can find them at Target, Dick’s Sporting Goods, and Bass Pro Shop, as well as many of the fishing stores listed in the bait section above.